-- The dressing over your wound site may be removed after 48 hours.
+- It is not unusual to experience pain like trapped wind under the shoulders and ribs for up to one week post-surgery.
+Peppermint tea and mobilising can help with this. - The dressing over your wound may be removed after 48 hours.
 You may then have a quick shower or bath.
 Additional waterproof dressings will be provided on discharge, and the nurse will inform you if there are any stitches to be removed. - You may be given additional medication to reduce your risk of developing a blood clot.
-This will be decided by your surgical team before discharge home. - There may be bruising and swelling around the wound site, this can include your genital area.
-This is normal and should resolve on its own over time. - You may be unable to open your bowels for a day or two following surgery.
+This will be decided by your surgical team before discharge home. - There may be bruising and swelling around the wound site.
+This is normal. - You may be unable to open your bowels for a day or two following surgery.
 This is not uncommon.
-Taking a laxative such as senna or lactulose may help alleviate this.
+Taking a laxative such as Senna or Lactulose may help alleviate this.
 Try not to strain.
 Supporting the wound with a light amount of pressure may help with the discomfort. - You can return to light duties within two weeks of surgery (you should not lift anything heavier than a full kettle) or heavier duties within four-to-six weeks.
 You should be able to return to your usual level of activity by the time a month has passed (i.e lifting) unless advised otherwise by the surgeon. - It is advisable that you do not drive for approximately one week following surgery.
 Once you are free from pain and are able to sit in the driving position comfortably you should practise doing emergency stops with the engine off.
 You should check your insurance documentation to ensure you are covered to drive following your surgery. - The surgical stockings should ideally be worn for at least one week or until you are fully mobile. - You can restart sexual relations within a week or two of surgery, once the wound is comfortable enough.